crest-deep/dlframeworks/chainer/INSTALL.md

 - MPI4Py
 - Chainer

-Following document describes a simple route to install these modules **from source**, if you prefer using `pip` to download and install a stable release, check the offical documentation.
+This document describes a simple route to install these modules **from source**, if you prefer using `pip` to download and install a stable release, check the offical documentation.